VLSLV333/miniAppTest/README.md

 1. **Design, elements size, colors**
    - I believe that overall look of App can be improved
 2. **Animations, hover effects, interactions**
-   - The App can be made to feel more "alive" and engaging
+   - The App can be made more "alive" and engaging

 ## 6. Possible improvements
    - Bottom part of App looks empty.
 We need to add nav bar with "Tasks", "Wallet", "Profile" tabs.
 Maybe even more.